 The term narcissism is used a lot these days to describe someone who is full of themselves.
 However, narcissism is not self-love.
-A narcissistic Personality disorder is a personality disorder that can affect the lives of all the people who are in a relationship with a narcissist.
+Narcissistic personality disorder is a personality disorder that can affect the lives of all the people who are in a relationship with a narcissist.
 It is an inflated self-image that is rooted in intense feelings of insecurity.

 Narcissistic Personality Disorder is a pattern of deviant behavior which is abnormal and considered unacceptable by society in general.